ianadiwibowo/age-to-minutes/README.md

-# age-to-minutes
+# Age to Minutes

-Kisakita is an app for story writing collaboration.
-You write story together with your friends, or even total strangers, in a turn-based manner.
-This repository is a monolith backend written in Go, with these software engineering principles in mind:
+Age to Minutes is a simple native Android app written in Kotlin with API 16 (Android SDK 10).
+This is part of my learning to Kotlin programming and Android app development.

 ## Attribution